algbio/panvc-founders/README.md

 6. Run `panvc_index`.
 Please see [PanVC’s README](https://gitlab.com/dvalenzu/PanVC/-/blob/PanVC-2.0-rc-tsnorri/README.md) for details.
 The read length parameter should be set to a value greater than the read length used in the experiment in question.
 For the maximum edit distance, we used the value 10.

 ## Experiment data

-To do any of the experiments, please download the reads in question and do one of the following:

-* Download pre-generated indices and run `panvc_call_variants` with the reads and each of the indices.
-* Download the founder sequences, prepare input for `panvc_index`, generate the index and run `panvc_call_variants` with the reads and each of the indices.

 ### Experiments with artificial mutations